 One of the reasons why reframing can be so effective is its efficiency in elegantly changing a perspective.
-This tool serves as a shortcut through the longer perspectives exercise.
+This tool serves as a shortcut through the more extended Perspectives exercise.
 Because it is shorter, it can easily be combined with other life coaching tools.